Brooks PureFlow 7 Review

 The upper design is quite unique.
 It features a stretch-woven exterior.
 The material for the Brooks PureFlow 7 is pretty much one continuous piece from the front to the back.
 The toe has a slightly supportive piece which holds it up, and then the heel cup is pretty solid from right below the ankle around to the back.
 Underneath that exterior is a soft internal sock-like bootie with a breathable membrane.
 The soft band around the heel allows for a variety of ankle types in that it has some give, yet feels supportive.

 The lacing system is very minimal in design.
-No more eyelets, but more of rubberized band with slits in it to allow the laces to come through.
+No more eyelets, but more of a rubberized band with slits in it to allow the laces to come through.
 This band kind of keeps the shoe together as it loops back around and ties into the heel cup.

 Biomogo DNA Lt foam is still the secret ingredient which gives this midsole its longevity and responsiveness.

 The bottoms of the Brooks PureFlow 7’s haven’t changed too much in recent iterations.
-They are quite flexible, and very responsive to whatever surface you may be running on.
+They are quite flexible and very responsive to whatever surface you may be running on.
 I always feel faster wearing these, because of the smooth ride, lightweight, and ability to absorb my weight and then propel into the next stride.
-I run a fair bit of compact gravel and on off road surfaces, so the slight openings have lodged the occasional small pebble.
+I run a fair bit of compact gravel and on off-road surfaces, so the slight openings have lodged the occasional small pebble.
 Not enough to be an issue as it usually works its way right out.
-It’s a small trade-off, because the individual pods do create that responsiveness while eliminating some weight.
+It’s a small trade-off because the individual pods do create that responsiveness while eliminating some weight.

 These do fit like a sock especially since there is not a lot of extra stuff on the top of the shoe.
 The lacing system is designed to be able to pull and tug at various points on the top of the foot to be able to lock in properly which prevents any back and forth foot movement.
 The Brooks PureFlow 7 should be a good option for a wide variety of foot profiles.